felippe-regazio/logflake/README.md

 | linebreak | When true, adds a linebreak at the end of each log message | false |
 | onLog | Event triggered everytime a log is fired with the current function (see `Events` on this doc) |

-Obs 1.
+> Obs 1.
 You can check all the `format` available options here: https://nodejs.org/api/util.html#util_util_inspect_object_options

-Obs 2.
-Every `log()` function call is internally marked with a unique hash, so we can count how many times it was called, for example.
+> Obs 2.
+Every `log()` log function position on the code is marked with a unique hash, so we can count how many times it was called, for example.

 # Namespaces (Prefix)